 However, we have not mapped yet the birthday field which exists in the JSON instance file, even if it does not exist in the schema.

 Recall that the field birthday is an additional property not defined in the schema.
 To read data from such fields, MapForce provides additional items on the JSON component.

 In this example, in order to read data from the birthday field, add the following to the mapping:

 1.A constant with the value "birthday", see Add a Constant to the Mapping.

 2.A filter component, see Filters and Conditions.

-3.The logical function equal, see Add a Built-in Function to the Mapping.
+3.The logical function equal, see Add a Function to the Mapping.